Shah Murad

+Youth

 Shah Murad was born in 1749 in Kermine into the family of a representative of the Uzbek aristocracy, Danial-Biy (1758-1785).
 He was the eldest of his eleven siblings.
 His mother was from the Uzbek Qongirat tribe.
 Shah Murad was the beloved son of his father, who affectionately called him Beg-i Jan.
 His political activity began during the life of Daniyal Biy.
 At first, he was the governor of Kermine but later was appointed as governor in Qarshi.
 From his youth, Shah Murad was inclined towards Sufism and spent his days in khanaqahs and mosques praying.
 He declined the wealth inherited from his father and wanted it distributed among the common folk.
 He introduced Islamic laws into the Bukharan administration.

+Urban development

-In 1780-1781 he was appointed the ruler of Samarkand and made a lot of efforts to restore the city.
+In 1780-1781, he was appointed the ruler of Samarkand and made a lot of efforts to restore the city.
+Amir Shah Murad drew the history of reconstruction of Samarkand.
+He built 24 districts in the city and moved many families here from the eastern regions of the country.
+As a result, the city became more crowded, and the economic and cultural situation was much improved.
+Currently, one of the streets of Samarkand is named after Shah Murad.
 For his modest lifestyle, the people called him Amir Ma'sum, which meant a sinless emir.
+Amir Shahmurad built the city of Islamabad near Marv.